 - For any RPM-based distribution, including CentOS and Red Hat Enterprise Linux (RHEL), use this:

 sudo yum update kernel sudo reboot

 So far, so easy.
-But the kernel patch won’t take effect until you reboot.
+But there’s a catch: the kernel patch won’t take effect until you reboot.

 Reboot?
 Yes.
-You have to kick off your users, save your files, close down your processes and possibly make a lot of people very unhappy (for example, anyone in the middle of a purchase).
-And then you have to wait for your Linux server to come up again and recover its state.
-How long does yours take to bounce?
-Will customers notice?
-Even if they won’t, you have to notify them first.
+You must kick off your users, save your files, and close down processes – at the risk of making a lot of people very unhappy.
+Like anyone in the middle of a purchase on your website, for example.
+You then need to wait for your Linux server to boot up again and recover its previous state.

 This is one reason why many system administrators defer patch installation, avoiding downtime but compromising system security.